blocklet/media-kit/.aigne/doc-smith/docs/guides-handling-uploads.md

   const [fileUrl, setFileUrl] = useState('');

   const handleUploadFinish = (result) => {
-    // The 'result' object is the JSON response from your backend console.log('Upload finished:', result);
+    // The 'result' object contains the JSON response from your backend console.log('Upload finished:', result);

     // 'result.data' contains the body returned by the server